Cricket in Sussex: Development of roundarm bowling

 In 1826, Sussex had the best team in England and were acclaimed as the "Champion County" in some quarters.
 Their success owed much to the prowess of two top-class bowlers William Lillywhite and Jem Broadbridge, both of whom were champions of the roundarm style, when they could get away with it.
 Lillywhite was one of the all-time great bowlers and was nicknamed "the Nonpareil", while roundarm bowling became known as 'Sussex bowling'.
-Complaints were made and in 1827 the MCC arranged to test the validity of roundarm bowling by holding three All-England v Sussex roundarm trial matches.
+Complaints were made and in 1827 the MCC arranged to test the validity of roundarm bowling by holding three England v Sussex roundarm trial matches.
 Their purpose was to help the MCC, as the game's lawgivers, to decide if roundarm bowling should be legalised or if the only legitimate style of bowling should be underarm, which had been in use since time immemorial.
 Sussex won the first two matches but the trial was seen as inconclusive.
 Although it was many years before roundarm was formally legalised, roundarm was in practice adopted in 1827 as its practitioners, especially Broadbridge and Lillywhite, continued to use it with little, if any, opposition from the umpires.